This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 You might also be interested in these other Cast Iron Skillet Recipes:

-The Ultimate Surf and Turf Recipe (Keto)Get this recipe
+The Ultimate Surf and Turf (Steak and Shrimp) Recipe

 - 4 Hatfield® Premium Reserve Pork® Bone-in Pork Chops